Lisa Leslie: College career

-Leslie attended women's basketball powerhouse the University of Southern California from 1990 to 1994.
+Leslie attended the University of Southern California from 1990 to 1994.
 She graduated from USC with a bachelor's degree in communications and later completed her master's degree in business administration from the University of Phoenix.

 Leslie played in a total of 120 college games, averaging 20.1 points, hitting 53.4% of her shots, and knocking down 69.8% of her free throws.
 She set the Pac-10 Conference records for scoring, rebounding, and blocked shots accumulating 2,414 points, 1,214 rebounds, and 321 blocked shots.
-She also holds the USC single season record for blocked shots (95).
+She also held the USC single season record for blocked shots (95), until being surpassed by Rayah Marshall (98) in 2023.

 During her college career, USC compiled a 89–31 record.
 They won one Pac-10 conference championship and earned four NCAA tournament appearances.
 Leslie was honored with All-Pac-10 recognition all four years, as well as becoming the first player in Pac-10 history to obtain first team all four years and earn the Pac-10 Rookie of the Year award in 1991.
 Leslie was also honored on the national platform by earning the national freshman of the year award in 1991.
 In 1994, she won multiple national player of the year awards—the Naismith College Player of the Year award, the USBWA Women's National Player of the Year award, the Honda Sports Award for basketball, and the WBCA Player of the Year award.
 In 1992, 1993, and 1994, she earned All-American Honors as well.